christhebrews/qstate/README.md

 The `qstate` component is designed to manage global state for a distributed API architecture.
 Its design is extremely simple:

-1. It maintains a queue of states, denoted simply by simple strings.
+1. It maintains a queue of states, denoted only by strings.
 2. When the queue is incremented/moves to the next state, the state queue fires a message to all attached components via an API adapter.

 Limitations:

-1. The `qstate` queue is one-directional, and once a state is moved past it cannot be revisited.
+1. The `qstate` queue is one-directional, and once a state is moved past it cannot be revisited (right now it's completely discarded).
 2. `qstate` does not store anything functional about states: it simple stores their string identifiers.

 The two components of `qstate`, the API interface and the state publisher are connected through a gearman container.